eternagame/EternaFold/README.md

 For scripts and datasets pertaining to benchmarking EternaFold on secondary structure prediction tasks, see the [EternaBench](https://github.com/eternagame/EternaBench) repo.

-If you use EternaFold in your research, please cite
+If you use EternaFold in your research, please cite [the paper](https://www.nature.com/articles/s41592-022-01605-0):

 ```
 H.K.
 Wayment-Steele, W. Kladwang, A.I.
 Strom, J. Lee, A. Treuille, A. Becka,
 Eterna Participants, R. Das.
 (2022).
 RNA secondary structure packages ranked
 and improved by high-throughput experiments.
-Nature Methods (In press).
+Nature Methods 19, 1234–1242.
 ```

 ### Installation